-For the avoidance of doubt, an II should consider whether the application of EDD measures in paragraph 4.11.11 could mitigate the ML/TF risk arising from the high risk business relationship with a domestic PEP or an international organization PEP.
-Where applicable, an II should also apply EDD measures to mitigate such risk in accordance with the guidance provided in paragraphs 4.11.1 to 4.11.6.
+For the avoidance of doubt, an II should consider whether the application of measures in paragraphs 4.11.11 and 4.11.12 could mitigate the ML/TF risk arising from the high risk business relationship with a Hong Kong PEP or an international organization PEP.
+Where applicable, an II should also apply measures to mitigate such risk in accordance with the guidance provided in paragraphs 4.11.1 to 4.11.6.